learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Web-Sockets.md

 In the context of CSC301, understanding WebSockets is essential for building modern applications where real-time user interaction is a core requirement.
 With WebSockets, software engineers can create responsive and interactive user experiences that were once difficult to achieve with traditional web technologies.

 ## WebSockets vs HTTP
-While HTTP is a foundational web technology, its request-response model can introduce latency and inefficiency, particularly in scenarios requiring real-time updates.
-WebSockets address these limitations by establishing a persistent, full-duplex communication channel, offering several advantages:
+HTTP, a foundational technology of the web, is designed around a stateless request-response model.
+This means that for each piece of data exchanged between the client and server, a new connection is initiated, followed by a request from the client and a response from the server.
+While effective for many web applications, this approach can introduce latency and inefficiency, especially in scenarios that demand real-time updates.

-- **Reduced Latency:** WebSockets eliminate the need for repeated HTTP handshakes, significantly decreasing latency.
+In contrast, WebSockets offer a more dynamic communication protocol.
+After completing an initial handshake, WebSockets establish a stateful, two-way communication channel.
+This persistent connection remains open, allowing for continuous data exchange without the need to establish new connections for each interaction.
+This fundamental difference in operation between WebSockets and HTTP brings several notable advantages in specific contexts:

-- **Real-time Data Flow:** The persistent connection allows for real-time data exchange, critical for applications such as online gaming, live sports updates, and financial trading platforms.
+- **Reduced Latency:** By eliminating the need for repeated HTTP handshakes, WebSockets significantly decrease latency, making them ideal for time-sensitive applications.
-- **Efficient Resource Utilization:** With a single connection per client, WebSockets use server and network resources more efficiently than HTTP polling.
+- **Real-time Data Flow:** The open communication channel enables real-time data exchange.
+This is particularly beneficial for applications requiring immediate updates, such as online gaming, live sports updates, and financial trading platforms.

-## Advantages and Disadvantages
+- **Efficient Resource Utilization:** Operating over a single, persistent connection, WebSockets make more efficient use of server and network resources compared to the HTTP model, which opens and closes connections for each request/response pair.

 ## Advantages and Disadvantages

 ### Advantages